 Gangotri, the first two sites of the Char Dham.
-Aspects of its presentation reflect both
+Aspects of its presentation reflect both the interests of the Committee and the local knowledge of its staff.

 "There is poison in his throat and Ganga water on the top of his head.
 At his left is Bhavani, the daughter of the king of the mountains.
 Nandi, Skanda, and his followers are with the lord, the lord Kedarnath.
 May the region established as Kedar always generate auspiciousness."45